aurora-is-near/sshaclsrv/README.md

 Delegated signatures allow delegating authority for a limited time to a third party, without having to update the on-node configuration of sshaclsrv.

-If a remote lookup fails (404 not found) or times out (5 seconds), the local file will be consulted.
+If a remote lookup fails (other than with status 404) or times out (5 seconds), the local file will be consulted.

 OpenSSH config: